casbin/casbin-website/README.md

 As mentioned above, the `docs/` folder contains the source files for all of the docs in the Casbin website.
 In most cases, you will want to edit the files within this directory.
 If you're adding a new doc or you need to alter the order the docs appear in the sidebar, take a look at the `sidebars.json` file.
 The sidebars file contains a list of document ids that should match those defined in the header metadata (aka frontmatter) of the docs markdown files.

+Note that the new version documentations is based on docusaurus v2, and the documentation file is [MDX](https://mdxjs.com/) file, you can try MDX syntax in [MDX playground](https://mdxjs.com/playground/).
+For more details, please see the [Docusaurus docs](https://docusaurus.io/docs/markdown-features).

 ## Website configuration